irods/irods_capability_automated_ingest/README.md

 The automated ingest framework gives iRODS an enterprise solution that solves two major use cases: getting existing data under management and ingesting incoming data hitting a landing zone.

-Based on the Python iRODS Client and RedisQueue, this framework can scale up to match the demands of data coming off instruments, satellites, or parallel filesystems.
+Based on the Python iRODS Client and Celery, this framework can scale up to match the demands of data coming off instruments, satellites, or parallel filesystems.

 The example diagrams below show a filesystem scanner and a landing zone.